snovakovic/s.js/README.md

 }, 300);
 ```

-default timeout for checking condition is set to 5ms.
+Default timeout for checking condition is set to 5ms.
 This can be configured to different time by passing argument after condition callback in when function.
 We can also limit max number of tries that can be preformed before we stop checking for condition to become true.

 ```javascript